rabbitmq/rabbitmq-perf-html/README.md

 There are three kind of benchmark scenarios:

-- `simple`:
+- `simple`: runs a basic benchmark based on the parameters on the spec as seen in the example above.
-- `rate-vs-latency`: Compares message rate with latency.
+- `rate-vs-latency`: compares message rate with latency.
 - `varying`: can vary some variables during the benchmark, for example message size as shown in the following scenario snippet: